conan-io/docs/introduction.rst

 This documentation has very different sections:

 - The **tutorial** is an actual hands-on tutorial, with examples and real code, intended to be played sequentially from beginning to end, running the exercises in your own computer.
-There is a conducting thread and exercises might depend on some previous explanations and code.
+There is a "narrative" to this section and the exercises might depend on some previous explanations and code - building on the previous example.
   This is the recommended approach for learning Conan.
 - The **examples** also contain hands-on, fully operational examples with code, aimed to explain some very specific feature, tool or behavior.
   They do not have a conducting thread, they should be navigated by topic.